Walsh Spider Diffusions as Time Changed Multi-parameter Processes: Proof of Main Result

-Suppose $f \in C_0(\Gamma)$, and $x \in \Gamma$ has the representation $\bs y$ in $\R^N$; see \eqref{eq:representation}.
-By Tietze extension theorem, $f$ can be viewed as a bounded continuous function on $\R^N$.
-Using strong Markov property of $\bs Y$, the definition of shift operator $\bs \theta$ and its homogeneity as in Proposition \ref{propT} (iii), we obtain that
+for any $f \in C_0(\Gamma)$.
+By Tietze extension theorem, $f$ can be viewed as a bounded continuous function on $\R_+^N$, and therefore $f(\bs Y(\bs T(t)))$ is well-defined.
+According to the definition of $X$, it is equivalent to show that